Harsh graduated from NLIU, Bhopal, in 2011. He is the director of LegalEdge Tutorial. He also recently authored The Pearson Guide to the CLAT.

 The idea of starting a law test prep coaching was given by a good friend.
 Bhopal had matured well as a go-to destination for law aspirants from all over India, and regretfully, the feigned best in coaching business still yielded highly dissatisfied aspirants.
 We saw an opportunity and started working towards it.
 Luckily, we didn’t have much time to ponder over the idea and finalize business plans, as the ideal time to launch batches was already around the corner, or I’m sure I would have shelved this idea also.
 We set the ball rolling and launched within a month of writing our last examination in NLIU.

 What makes Legal Edge Tutorials different from its peers?

 The competition in CLAT prep industry, especially in Bhopal, is very tense.
 The city already has old guards maintaining their presence, brands spreading their presence and new players establishing their presence.
 Luckily, we’ve been able to carve a niche for ourselves.
 Why we’re different?
 I’ll deviate from clichés like ‘personalised attention’ and ‘best infrastructure’ and get straight to the point:

-We never compromise on faculties, which IMHO are the single most important determinant of any student’s success.
+- We never compromise on faculty, which in my humble opinion, is the single most important determinant of any student’s success.